oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### Live Reloading of Applications

-Micronaut has the ability to automatically recompile and restart your application (or its parts) when it detects changes to your source code.
+Micronaut can automatically recompile and restart your application (or its parts) when it detects changes to your source code.
 (This is called "Continuous Mode".)
 To run your Micronaut application in this mode, view the `Application` class in the editor and click **Run with Micronaut Continuous Mode** above the `main()` method, as shown here.

 ![Run Micronaut Application in Continuous Mode](images/run-continuous.png)

-Alternatively, select **Run and Debug** in the activity bar and click **create a launch.json file**.
+Alternatively, select **Run and Debug** in the activity bar and click **Create a launch.json file**.
 When prompted, select **Java** as the debugger.
-A configuration that will be labeled with "Continuous" will be created for your Micronaut application main class(es), similar to this example:
+A configuration that will be labelled with "Continuous" will be created for your Micronaut application main class(es), similar to this example:
 ![Select Launch Configuration to Run Micronaut Application in Continuous Mode](images/run-continuous-config.png)

-Select the newly added configuration in the **Run and Debug** view, and finally click **Run**.
+Select the newly added configuration in the **Run and Debug** view, then click **Run**.

 ### Debug Your Micronaut Application